Tyler, the Creator: Legal issues

+Controversy

+From 2010 to 2011, Okonma made a series of sexually explicit comments directed towards Selena Gomez over Twitter.
+In a 2013 interview, he stated that he and Selena were not on good terms, explaining, "We don't really get along.
+She don't like me.
+We don't like each other.
+Because I'm kicking it with Justin — like that's my homeboy.
+She always be mean muggin' me.
+Like why are you hating on me?"
+In 2021, Okonma made the public apology in his song "Manifesto" in his studio album Call Me If You Get Lost.
+Tyler Aquilina of Entertainment Weekly wrote of the controversy, "Tyler was known as a provocateur at that point in his career, and was frequently criticized for what many observers called homophobic and misogynistic lyrics, including depictions of violence against women".

+In October 2025, when Okonma made a tribute towards American singer D'Angelo shortly after his death on X, he criticized his white fans for disrespecting the singer's death.
+Social media users made arguments against Okonma, claiming he had cultivated an anti-black white fanbase early in his career and that Okonma hated himself and his own Blackness.
+Controversial tweets resurfaced among the drama.
+Amidst the Ferguson riots, Okonma tweeted "AND BLACK PEOPLE ARE CURRENTLY MAD RIGHT NOW BUT IN 2 WEEKS WILL BE OVER IT CAUSE THEY REALLY DON'T CARE, COOL HASTHAG THO RIGHT?" and had also criticized affirmative action, tweeting "Hahahahaha, Some Black Chick Works Here.
+Affirmative Nigga."
+X users also highlighted images of Okonma wearing Ku Klux Klan robes and whiteface.

 Feuds

 Eminem

-On August 31, 2018, Eminem's single "Fall" called Okonma a homophobic slur and claimed Okonma explored sexuality in his music for more attention.
-Eminem also attacked Okonma for being critical of his single "Walk On Water" and Shady XV (2014).
+Eminem, in his 2018 single "Fall", referred to Okonma as a "faggot" and implied that he explored sexuality in his music for attention.
+Eminem also attacked Okonma for being critical of his single "Walk on Water" and Shady XV (2014).
 After receiving backlash for his lyrics, Eminem responded in an interview with Sway, saying, "I think the word that I called him was one of the things where I felt like this might be too far.
 In my quest to hurt him, I realized I was hurting a lot of other people.
 It was one of the things that I kept going back to.
-Not feeling right with this".
+Not feeling right with this."
 In an interview with The Guardian, Okonma responded, saying, "[The "Fall" line] was okay.
 Did you ever hear me publicly say anything about that?
 I knew what the intent was.
 He felt pressured because people got offended for me.
 We were playing Grand Theft Auto when we heard it.
 We rewound it and [shrugged].
-Then kept playing".
+Then kept playing."